larkinandy/GreenTweet_MultipleBiLSTM/ModelTrainingAndTesting/HyperparameterTuning/README.md

 v | # biLSTMs | No | # words in longest Tweet + 1 |

 **Table 1.** Hyperparameters in biLSTM model. * Parameters are part of a coarse-to-fine search strategy.
-Only coarse search parameters are shown. ** Not including / not applicable to the bidirectional LSTM units.
+Only coarse search parameters are shown. ** Not including / not applicable to the bidirectional LSTM units.  *** Number of λ parameters to tune is dependent on τ.

 ### Evaluation Metrics ###
 Two evaluation metrics were used to tune hyperparameters: